Corniel/AIGames.BlockBattle.Kubisme/README.md

 Version 33
 ----------
-Bugfix for paths of I,S, and Z blocks.
+Bug fix for paths of I,S, and Z blocks.
 Tweaked detection for T-Spin.

 Version 32
 ----------